cccpStephen/Collective_action_problem_Monkeys/README.md

           the seed can be removed by choice） request pieces when a new player is added to simpy environment

-2.Dynamic Download Process
+2. Dynamic Download Process
           System updates download progress every 0.1 seconds Real-time download speed depends on the congestion at each peer you are requesting from

-3.animation function
+3. animation function
           Visualization of file transfer and congestion effects Each frame shows connections and transfer progress Updated every  0.1 seconds